 Often seen as the start of summer, Memorial Day is a great holiday to start your summer-themed marketing campaigns.
 For clothing stores, that could be as simple as showing summer looks in-store and online.
 Or, you can create a campaign honoring military members and veterans, and donate partial proceeds to a veterans’ charity.

-While people don’t historically spend as much on gifts for their dads as they do for Mother’s Day, Father’s Day is still worth your marketing efforts.
+While people don’t historically spend as much on gifts for Father’s Day as they do for Mother’s Day, definitely add this holiday to your 2023 retail calendar.
 Send out emails with gift ideas for dads, or put together themed gift packs to make shopping easy.

-Another great holiday to feature promotions giving back to charities for veterans or simply offering a summer sale or 4th of July sale.
+This is a great holiday to feature promotions giving back to charities for veterans.
+Or you could simply offer a summer sale or 4th of July sale.

-If you sell anything related to back to school, such as office supplies, clothing, shoes or electronics, you’ll want to start promoting these items in August for the entire month as parents gear their kids up to head back in September.
+You may want to add back-to-school shopping on the marketing calendar for your small business.
+If you sell anything families will need for the new school year, such as office supplies, clothing, shoes or electronics, you’ll want to start promoting these items in August for the entire month as parents gear up their kids to head back in September.

-This is the “last minute” school shopping time, as well as the start of fall.
-People are trading summer wardrobes for sweaters, cozying up their homes and thinking ahead to gift buying and holiday season entertaining.
+This is the last-minute school shopping time as well as the start of fall.
+Many are trading summer wardrobes for sweaters, cozying up their homes and thinking ahead to gift buying and holiday season entertaining.
 Focus your campaigns around those themes.

 Send a quick email to your customers to thank them for their support and wish them a relaxing holiday break.
 You also can hint at what your Black Friday sale will be like.